paulazoo/behavior/analysis/Docs.md

 - **HitMovements** output

 ## Outputs to folder:
+- jerk_trial#.npy jerks for all trials from Savitsky-Golay filter
+- jerkmovement_trial#.npy jerks for the interval of hit movements only
+- jerkmovement_percent_scaled_trial#.npy jerks % completion scaled for the interval of hit movements only

 # ReactionTimes
 One thing NE might affect is the reaction time to the tone.
 Here, we plot the reaction time defined as the time between the tone time and the time it took to hit the second lever press threshold (the MATLAB time for lever press time as saved in `respMTX`).
 We get the means and vars of these reaction times, `rxn_ts`, for all the trials from each day (where each day is a .mat file from a folder specified in `folder_name`), and then we save all the means and vars from every day in the folder to a .pickle.
 We also plot the means and vars across days and save the plotted figure .pngs in that same folder too.